marihlau/ImageClassification-app/references.md

 - in the file app.js I got help from github copilot to make the correct functions

-- copilot helped with the login.css
+- copilot helped with the login.css, navbar.css